Armenian troops fire at Azerbaijani army’s positions in Tovuz direction | News.az

 Armenian troops fire at Azerbaijani army’s positions in Tovuz direction

-On January 27, starting from 08:58 PM to 11:00 PM, the Armenian armed forces units from the positions in Chinarli settlement of the Tovuzgala region of the state border using small arms periodically subjected to fire the positions of the Azerbaijan Army in the direction of Kokhanebi settlement of the Tovuz region, the Defense Ministry of Azerbaijan told News.Az.
+On February 18, starting from 22:30, the Armenian armed forces units from the positions in the Gulali settlement of the Tovuzgala region of the state border, with no reason, periodically subjected to fire the Azerbaijan Army positions in the direction of the Munjuglu settlement of the Tovuz region, the Defense Ministry of Azerbaijan said on Friday, News.Az reports.

 The ministry noted that relevant measures have been taken by the Azerbaijan Army Units stationed in this direction.